 - Guide to the Motor Vehicle Use Map (MVUM) on National Forests in Washington and Oregon

 - Off-Highway Vehicle Use (OHV) on National Forest in Washington and Oregon

-The Motor Vehicle Use Map shows the roads, trails and areas where you can take your Off Highway Vehicle.
-These roads, trails and areas are designated by type of motor vehicle allowed and the allowable season of use.
+The Motor Vehicle Use Map shows National Forest System roads, trails, and areas that are designated as open to motor vehicle travel.
+These roads, trails, and areas are designated by type of motor vehicle allowed and the allowable season of use.

-For example, on National Forest System Roads that allow motor vehicle use the 2 primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.
+For example, on National Forest System Roads that allow motor vehicle use, the two primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.

-Refer to the appropriate Motor Vehicle Use Map to determine the allowed motor vehicle use for a specific National Forest System road, trail or area.
-These maps are available at all National Forest offices and on all National Forest web sites.
-Call your national forest if you have questions.
+Refer to the appropriate Motor Vehicle Use Map to determine the allowed motor vehicle use for a specific National Forest System road, trail, or area.
+Designations are revised periodically, so please check this website or with your local Forest Service office to ensure you have the most current MVUM.

 **The pdf files below require Adobe Acrobat.
 They are large files that may take some time to access depending upon what type of internet connection you have.
 We apologize for this inconvenience.

 - 2023 MVUM - Northeast of the Forest (PDF)

 - 2023 MVUM - Northwest of the Forest (PDF)

 - 2023 MVUM - Southeast of the Forest (PDF)